DavidBll12/ITSM-Metrics-Script/README.md

 Problem Management Metrics Automation Main Script:

-This script helps automate the generation of Problem Management metrics using data pulled from ServiceNow, an IT service management (ITSM) solution.
+This script helps automate the generation of Problem Management metrics using data pulled from ServiceNow.
 It utilizes two Python libraries, pandas and openpyxl, for data manipulation and interaction with Excel files.
 The script includes several functions, which are described below:

 sheet_created_closed(file_path, dest_sheet, column_name): This function is responsible for generating 'Created' and 'Closed' Problem Records.
 It reads data from a ServiceNow export (Excel file), filters records according to the state ('Created' or 'Closed'), and appends the data to a specific sheet in a destination Excel file.
 The function also applies various formatting, such as adjusting row heights, column widths, and cell alignments.